j19sch/j19sch.github.io/posts/2022/20220812-the-agile-manifesto-is-a-poor-introduction-to-agile.md

 # Mētis and rules of thumb

 In *"Chapter 9.
-Thin Simplifications and Practical Knowledge: Mētis"* of "Seeing Like a State" James C. Scott explains[^1] mētis like this:
+Thin Simplifications and Practical Knowledge: Mētis"* of *Seeing Like a State* James C. Scott explains[^1] mētis like this:

 > The concept comes to us from the ancient Greeks.
 Odysseus was frequently praised for having mētis in abundance and for using it to outwit his enemies and make his way home.
 Mētis is typically translated into English as "cunning" or "cunning intelligence."
 While not wrong, this translation fails to do justice to the range of knowledge and skills represented by mētis. __Broadly understood, mētis represents a wide array of practical skills and acquired intelligence in responding to a constantly changing natural and human environment.__ Odysseus's mētis was in evidence, not only in his deceiving of Circe, the Cyclops, and Polyphemus and in binding himself to the mast to avoid the Sirens, but also in holding his men together, in repairing his ship, and in improvising tactics to get his men out of one tight spot after another.
 The emphasis is both on Odysseus's ability to adapt successfully to a constantly shifting situation and on his capacity to understand, and hence outwit, his human and divine adversaries. *(p.
 313) [emphasis mine]*